FrancaBa/SeaQC-X-Denmark/README.md

 8. linear interpolated value (Bit 8, Bit 16)
 9. missing data in timeseries, but timestamp is there (Bit 9)

 There is config.json containing the used IOC flags and the bitmask used for each QC test.
 Users can adapt the wanted flags in the config.json and then in the corresponing source code assign certain bitmasks to a flag.
 For now, all the spike test outcomes are merged into one spike bitmask.
-The code could be adapted to have a bitmask per spike detection method
+The code could be adapted to have a bitmask per spike detection method.

 ## Applied Quality Tests
 The QC algorithm consists of a raw measurement mode and detided series mode.
 Based on the users input via the config.json, the QC steps are carried out for each time series (raw & detided) once.
 The removal of the tidal signal is carried out via the UTide package.
 All thresholds are defined and can be adapted in the config.json.